abhinandhp/saas_games/README.md

 - Space Invaders

 ## Design
 The design of SAAS is inspired by classic arcade machines and retro gaming consoles.
-The user-friendly interface features vibrant colors, pixel art graphics, and nostalgic elements to evoke feelings of nostalgia.
-The simplicity of old-school arcade machines is reflected in the intuitive and easy-to-navigate design.
+Our interface features vibrant colors, pixel art graphics, and nostalgic elements to transport you back in time.
+Enjoy the simplicity of old-school arcade machines with our intuitive and easy-to-navigate design.

 ## Softwares Used
 - Flutter
 - Android Studio
 - Visual Studio Code
 - Visual Studio Community
-- Github
+- GitHub

 ## Usage
 1. Choose your favorite game from the selection.